Cleaning your financial clutter is probably easier than you think. Here are five ways to straighten out your finances and gear up for the years ahead.

 1. Meet with a financial planner

 If it's been a year or more since you last met with a financial planner, it might be time to set up a session.
-Reviewing your finances each year can help you assess your short- and long-term goals—especially if you experienced significant life changes in the past year.
-To get through the pandemic, many people had to withdraw from their retirement accounts Opens in new window, deal with unexpected medical expenses, take out business loans and receive unemployment.
-Maybe you did, too.
+Reviewing your finances each year can help you assess your short- and long-term goals—especially if you’ve experienced significant life changes.
+To get through the pandemic, many people had to withdraw from their retirement accounts Opens in new window, deal with unexpected medical expenses, take out business loans or receive unemployment.
+Add to that the changing landscape for real estate, employment and living costs, and you may have much to consider.

 When you sit down with a financial planner, they'll go over your retirement savings, investments, bank accounts, property, debts and other details.
 Then they'll make recommendations, such as replenishing your retirement accounts or rebalancing your investments, to get you back on track.